 These areas are considered “carbon sinks” because plants, especially certain tree species, both use and store carbon dioxide, removing it from the atmosphere.

 Carbon offsets programs that generate green construction credits through reforestation replace those missing natural resources.
-The new trees store the CO2 generated by any new structure, regardless of it’s LEED rating.
+For example, the Climate Plus Program Green Construction carbon offset program allows individuals to keep the construction of structures as eco-friendly as possible by planting trees.
+The new trees store the CO2 generated by any new structure, regardless of its LEED rating.

-So, essentially, the new forest achieves the same ecological benefits outlined by LEED standards and practices (removing CO2), but it actually goes a step farther for the planet.
+So, essentially, the new forest achieves the same ecological benefits outlined by LEED standards and practices (removing CO2), but it actually goes a step further for the planet.

 Doing More for the Planet’s Health